felipethome/repo-hatch/README.md

 Chrome extension that helps you to access your repositories pages with the minimum effort from the address bar.

-Type some part of your repository name in the chrome address bar and the extension will complete the name and let you choose to access pull requests, issues or search in the master branch pages.
+Type some part of your repository name in the chrome address bar and the extension will complete the name and let you choose to access pull requests, issues or "search in the master" pages.

 ## Build Production Version